KristinaRiabova/ddos_attack_app-chat/README.md

-## HOW TO USE
+# HOW TO USE MY APP

-# Firstly you need to open http://localhost:8000/ and you will see two users you need to write a secret word (Duck) to recieve a link to the website.Then when you clickk to the link you'll see registration page.
+## Firstly you need to open http://localhost:8000/ and you will see two users you need to write a secret word (Duck) to recieve a link to the website.Then when you clickk to the link you'll see registration page.
 After that u will have your own profile and than u will see three links (update profile, delete profile and launch ddos attack)

 ## All links: